-Mr. Andrew Fetchik III is the current principal at Mentor High School and was the principal at Chardon High School on February 27, 2012, the day of the shooting that left three students dead and three others injured.
+Mr. Fetchik is currently the Director of Human Relations for Mayfield City Schools after spending two years as Principal of Mentor High School.
+Mr. Fetchik was the Principal of Chardon High School on February 27, 2012, the day of the shooting that left three students dead and three others injured.
 Mr. Fetchik was front and center throughout that tragic day, assisting all law enforcement agencies, school personnel, administrators, students, and parents through one of the darkest days in our nation’s school history.
 Because of his actions that day and his leadership in the months following the shootings, Mr. Fetchik and Chardon High School received the Governor John Kasich Award for Courage.
+Andy Fetchik is now on the national Principal’s Recovery Network to help guide administrators who have experienced school tragedies.
 He has also received the Close-Caputo Educator Humanity Award.

 Mr. Fetchik is a graduate of Cleveland State University and received his Master’s degree from Ursuline College.
 He also has his Superintendent Licensure from Ashland University.